Skip to content

 Align Sales and Marketing Outreach

-• Personalized emails inviting prospects to meet during the event
+• Personalized emails inviting prospects to meet

-Run Targeted Ads & Retargeting Campaigns
+Run Targeted Ads and Retargeting Campaigns

-Content Syndication + Third-Party Email (If Time Allows)
+Content Syndication + Third-Party Email

-There’s no shortage of competition for attention when you’re onsite at a cybersecurity conference.
 Between technical sessions, vendor booths, and attendees navigating packed agendas, it takes more than a flashy booth or giveaway to stand out.

-To make the most of your presence, focus on creating intentional, relevant interactions—ones that move beyond badge scans and foster real conversations with the right people.
+To make the most of your presence, focus on creating intentional, relevant interactions.
+Ones that move beyond badge scans and foster real conversations with the right people.

 Interactive Booths: Go Beyond the Pitch